-Liquid wastes are collected in 5 gallon plastic carboys (or other approved containers) provided by the EHSD.
-If high activity waste is generated (greater than 5 mCi in a single container), or materials are used that could not be safely stored in a plastic container, please contact the EHSD for special instructions.
+Liquid waste is collected in 5 gallon plastic carboys (or other approved containers) provided by EHS-RSS.
+If high activity waste is generated (greater than 5 mCi in a single container), or materials are used that could not be safely stored in a plastic container, please contact EHS-RSS for special instructions.

 - 1. Liquid waste containers must be capped at all times, except when the container is being filled or emptied. - 2.
 Liquid waste must be segregated by nuclide.
-If mixing nuclides is required by protocol, contact the EHSD prior to mixing. - 3.
+If mixing nuclides is required by protocol, contact EHS-RSS prior to mixing. - 3.
 Liquid waste is classified by hazard (non-hazardous vs. hazardous).
 Waste classified as non-toxic/biodegradable should not contain hazardous chemicals (toluene, chloroform, benzene, etc.).
 As a test, ask yourself, "Is it legal to dispose of the waste through the sanitary sewer system if it were not radioactive?
-(Does it meet pH and hazardous materials restrictions?)"
-Radioactive hazardous waste (mixed waste) must be disposed of according to referenced regulations including any municipal rules or University policies in effect.
+Does it meet pH and hazardous materials restrictions?"
+Radioactive hazardous waste (mixed waste) must be disposed of according to referenced regulations including any municipal rules or university policies in effect.
 To minimize the production of mixed waste, use a biodegradable liquid scintillation cocktail, if possible.
-Permittees disposing of mixed waste may be assessed significant disposal fees. - 4.
-Biohazardous liquid waste must be treated to remove the biohazard before it can be collected by the EHSD.
+Permit Holders disposing of mixed waste may be assessed significant disposal fees. - 4.
+Biohazardous liquid waste must be treated to remove the biohazard before it can be collected by EHS-RSS.
 Treatment options include bleaching or other chemical neutralization.
-Contact the EHSD with questions regarding the removal of biohazards from liquid waste. - 5.
+Contact EHS-RSS with questions regarding the removal of biohazards from liquid waste. - 5.
 No solids shall be placed in the liquid waste containers (for example caps, pipettes, vials, and test tubes). - 6.
-Chemical constituents must be delineated on the "Waste Disposal Report Form".
+Chemical constituents must be delineated on the "Waste Disposal Report Form."